AlbertGithubHome/encoding/README.md

 ### *detection*

-We can't detect the encoding of the file through the byte streams accurately in some time.
+We **can't detect** the encoding of the file through the byte streams accurately in some time.
 For example, you create a .txt file and open it with notepad on windows.
 Then you wrote **联通** in it and save.
 Close it and open it again.
 You will find it shows messy code.
 Because the two words contains four bytes, it fit ansi encoding and utf8-without-bom concurrently.
 So we need to *guess* the encoding of files in some time.
 I have a idea for the situation. if the byte streams contains n words of utf8 encoding and the n words bath have two bytes.
-We can judge the encoding of it that is ansi. it *is highly likely* to right.
+We can judge the encoding of it that is ansi.
+It *is highly likely* to right.

 ---